Okputu/project5-portfolio/README.md

 # Project5 - Portfolio

   David Portfolio template is a figma design made by Salman.
-This the html and css version of the design.
+This is the html and css version of the design.